Discrimination advice for doctors

 A Trust manager gives a specialty doctor unrealistic or impossible deadlines after they have made a formal complaint of discrimination.

-A consultant talks negatively about a junior doctor behind his back and makes disparaging, ridiculing or mocking comments after he complained of bullying.
+A consultant talks negatively about a resident doctor behind his back and makes disparaging, ridiculing or mocking comments after he complained of bullying.

 The protection against victimisation has been strengthened.
 The victim is no longer required to show that they were treated less favourable in comparison to someone else who was not involved in an action under the Equality Act; the victim only needs to show that they were treated badly.